j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/3 - Intro to Bash/2 - What is Bash.md

-# 1 - Intro
+# 2 What is Bash?

 ## 🎯 Goal:
-Understand the basics of Bash and its role in managing Linux systems.
+Understand the fundamentals of Bash, its purpose, and its significance in managing Linux systems.

 ## 🧠 1.
 Break it Down

 ### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) **Important**
-- **Bash** is the standard shell scripting language for Linux, essential for system administration tasks.
+- **Definition of Bash**: Bash stands for "Bourne Again Shell."
+It is a command-line interpreter that allows users to interact with the operating system by entering commands.
+- **Role in Linux Systems**: Bash is a vital tool for managing Linux machines, providing system administrators with the power and precision needed for fine-tuned control.

 ### ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) **Key Features**
-- **Shells**: Interfaces that allow users to interact with the operating system via commands.
-- **Bash Syntax**: The structure and rules governing how commands are written and executed in Bash.
-- **Common Commands**:
-  - `ls`: Lists directory contents.
-  - `cat`: Displays the contents of files.
-  - `ps`: Shows currently running processes.
+- **Compatibility**: Bash is compatible with Unix's first serious shell, the Bourne shell (sh), and incorporates the best features of its predecessors.
+- **Built-in Commands**: Bash includes built-in commands and the ability to invoke external programs, enhancing its functionality.
+- **Unix Design Philosophy**: Bash embodies Unix principles such as:
+  - Programs do one thing and do it well.
+  - Programs work together.
+  - Programs use text streams as the universal interface.

 ### ![#f0e15d](https://placehold.co/15x15/f0e15d/f0e15d.png) **Supporting Details/Examples**
-- **I/O Operators**: Tools to redirect input and output, such as using `>` to direct output to a file.
-- **System Updates**: Commands to update a server's operating system, ensuring security and efficiency.
-- **Process Management**: Techniques to identify and terminate rogue processes that may consume excessive resources.
-- **Azure CLI Integration**: Utilizing Bash to filter and manage Azure Command-Line Interface outputs.
+- **Versatility**: Bash can be used interactively by entering commands directly into the console or through scripts to run batches of commands, providing flexibility in system management.
+- **Standardization**: Bash has become the de facto standard shell for Linux due to its compatibility and comprehensive feature set.

 ## 🔍 2.
 Summary
-Bash is like a magic wand for talking to and controlling Linux computers, letting you run commands to manage files, programs, and the system itself.
+Bash is like a translator between you and your computer, allowing you to type commands that the system understands and executes, making it a powerful tool for managing Linux systems.

 ## 🔥 3.
 Analogy
-Think of Bash as the remote control for your Linux TV—it lets you change channels (navigate directories), adjust the volume (manage processes), and customize settings (configure the system) all from your couch (command line).
+Imagine Bash as a remote control for your television.
+Just as you press buttons to command the TV to change channels or adjust the volume, you use Bash to input commands that control and manage your computer's operating system.